 Hiding intrusive content

-- Adblock Plus allows you to hide ads on websites.
+- Adblock Plus and uBlock Origin allow you to hide ads on websites.

 - NoScript allows you to selectively enable and disable all scripts running on websites.